Blobanium/mineclub-expanded/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# Mineclub Expanded

-## License
+## NOTE

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+this mod is in the very early Alpha Stages, Expect things to break alot.

+Plus, there is a bunch of things to be planned with this mod.